woossi0/suite/docs/usermanual/source/install/mac/tomcat/tomcat.rst

 Tomcat installation
 ===================

-.. note:: During installation we will be editing text files that require Administrator access to modify.
-We recommend using :guilabel:`TextWrangler` (from `Apple App Store <https://notepad-plus-plus.org/>`__ ).
+.. note:: During installation we will be editing files that require Administrator access to modify.
+We recommend using :guilabel:`TextWrangler` (from `Apple App Store <https://itunes.apple.com/ca/app/textwrangler/id404010395?mt=12/>`__ ).

 The Tomcat Application server is used to host the Boundless Suite web applications.
 Tomcat itself is a Java application, and some care will be required to configure it appropriately for use.